Telekom Tower

 With a series of hanging gardens climbing it, the structure cost over $160 million.
 The tower has been designed to benefit from its surrounding environment, using its windows, orientation, and air condition system to encourage energy saving.

-The complex also includes a theatre able to seat a 2,500 audience, a large prayer hall (surau), and a sports facility.
+The complex also includes a 2,500-capacity theatre, a large prayer hall (surau) and a sports facility.
 A unique feature of the tower is its 22 open sky gardens alternating every three floors.
 The office floors are separated into north and south wings served by express double-deck elevators.

 Near the building is Kerinchi Pylon, the tallest electricity pylon in Southeast Asia.

-Construction

 Tenants

 Menara Telekom houses several well-known tenants, namely Mercedes-Benz, BASF, DHL, Hapag-Lloyd, Unilever, Henkel Malaysia, Malaysia Airlines, Takaful Nasional and the IT Department of Tenaga Nasional.

 Avengers promotion

 The building resembles Stark Tower (later Avengers Tower) as depicted in the Marvel Cinematic Universe films, starting with The Avengers.
 As part of the collaboration between TM and Marvel Malaysia in a tie-in for Avengers: Infinity War, the Avengers logo was projected on the Telekom Tower.